iliana-pap/RAAN-Case-Study/README.md

 ## Interactive network 2-D and 3-D visualizations with NetworkX, Plotly, Dash and Heroku

-This project includes the 2D and 3D Visualizations of a network archichecture, utilizing networkX and plotly libraries as well as the creation of a web application via Dash and its deployment via Heroku.
+This project includes the 2D and 3D Visualizations of a network archichecture, utilizing NetworkX and Plotly libraries as well as the creation of a web application via Dash and its deployment via Heroku.

 [NetworkX](https://networkx.org/) constitutes a Python package, which aims to the devision, handling and evaluation of complex networks with respect to their structure, dynamics and functionality.